Western Kentucky Hilltoppers football: Logos and uniforms

 Traditionally, the logo for Western Kentucky athletics was a diagonal "WKU" lettering.
 The primary logo was switched in 2003 to a red towel with an embossed "WKU" wordmark in white.

-The Hilltoppers have a long relationship with Russell Athletic for their uniforms and the contract was renewed through 2016.
-Red and white are the primary colors of the football uniforms with an occasional gray or black uniform.
+Red and white are the primary colors of the football uniforms.
+Historically, there has also been an occasional gray or black alternate uniform.

 On August 13, 2016, WKU released 2 new (red home and white away) jerseys with 3 pants (red, white, and black.)
 The houndstooth design from legendary coach, Jimmy Feix's fedora is used on team shirts and down the stripe of the helmet.
 The university's cupola is inscribed on the chest plate and the line from the school's alma mater "We shall never fail thee" is written on the bottom of the jersey.
 On the pants, visibility of "Hilltoppers" lettering down the side of the pants increases with intensity of the game.

+The Hilltoppers had a long relationship with Russell Athletic, which became the sports program's apperal outfitter in 2007 for all of their team uniforms as the contract was initially renewed through 2016, before the program switched and made Nike its official team outfitter the very next year, in 2017.
+The 2017 Nike brand official uniform reveal, which was hosted by DJ Khaled, included three full uniform sets: a red jersey with white pants and a chrome helmet, a white jersey with black pants and a chrome helmet, and an all white kit complete with the classic white helmet.

+In 2023, the WKU football program introduced new Nike uniforms, which featured a new, larger but consistent and traditional striping pattern across the helmets (white, black and chrome), jerseys and pants, as well as drop shadow numbers.
+The football team's helmets added a metallic red facemask and larger "WKU" decals than before, including their primary towel logo and “Tops” script, which appears on two versions of the black and white helmets, which also appears on the pants.